veit/python-basics-tutorial/docs/test/mock.rst

        assert all[0] == expected

-Mocking tests the implementation of the command line interface and ensures that an API call is made with certain parameters.
+Mocking tests the implementation of the command line interface and ensures that an API call is made with certain :term:`parameters <Parameter>`.
 The mixed-layer approach tests the behaviour to ensure that the result meets our expectations.
 This approach is much less of a change detector and has a greater chance of remaining valid during a refactoring.
 Interestingly, the tests are also about twice as fast:

 .. code-block:: pytest